velvia/velvia.github.io/_posts/2015-09-17-Introducing-FiloDB.md

 ## Simplify your Analytics Stack.
 FiloDB + SMACK for everything.

-Use Kafka + Spark + Cassandra + FiloDB for both streaming and ad-hoc/batch analytics needs.
+Use Kafka + Spark + Cassandra + FiloDB to power your entire Lamba architecture implementation.
 There is no need to implement a complex Lambda dual ingestion pipeline with both Cassandra and Hadoop!
 You can use the [SMACK](http://noetl.org) stack (Spark/Scala, Mesos, Akka, Cassandra, Kafka) for a much bigger portion of your analytics stack than before, reducing infrastructure investment.

 ## What's in the name?